csecht/CountBOINCtasks/README.md

 Running with the default settings, it will count reported completed tasks for currently running BOINC Projects on a repeating interval of 1 hour, with summaries every 24 hr.
-Basic statistics on task times are proved along with each count.
-The initial data that is immediately provided is for the most recently reported tasks.
+Basic statistics on task times are also provided with each count.
+The initial data that is immediately provided is for the most recent tasks reported by boinc-client in the past hour.
+Repeating interval count begin immediately after.

-Example, default execution:
+Example results, default settings:
 ```
 $ ./count-tasks
 2020-Oct-19 06:03:54; Tasks reported in past hour: 9